The challenge of SCI

 An opportunity to lead the world in treatment of neurological disorders

-We believe these exciting and highly clinically relevant studies with Decorin reveal the latent capacity of the adult brain and spinal cord to recover given the right intervention and provide strong rationales for funding the translation of newly emerging technologies to use in humans as soon as possible.
+We believe these exciting and highly clinically relevant studies with Decorin reveal the latent capacity of the adult brain and spinal cord to recover given the right intervention and provide strong rationale for funding the translation of newly emerging technologies to use in humans as soon as possible.
 This is the primary goal of StepAhead Australia's support of the Spinal Cord Injury Research Program at Monash University.